harryclegg/harryclegg.github.io/docs/index.md

 ## Harry Clegg

-Harry received his Electronic Engineering MEng from the University of Leeds in 2018.
-During his time at Leeds, he found himself developing a keen interest in embedded systems, software development, and digital signal processing.
+I received the Electronic Engineering MEng degree from the University of Leeds in 2018.
+During my time at Leeds, I found myself developing a keen interest in embedded systems, software development, and digital signal processing.

-Harry decided to stay and pursue a PhD in Electrical and Electronic Engineering at the University of Leeds within the [Ultrasound Group](https://uarp.co.uk) under Dr David Cowell and Professor Steven Freear.
-He was awarded the degree in April 2023.
-Harry's thesis was titled *[Integrated control and signal processing software for next generation open ultrasound research platforms](https://etheses.whiterose.ac.uk/32659/)*.
+I decided to stay and pursue a PhD in Electrical and Electronic Engineering at the University of Leeds within the [Ultrasound Group](https://uarp.co.uk) under Dr David Cowell and Professor Steven Freear, and was awarded the degree in April 2023.
+My thesis was titled *[Integrated control and signal processing software for next generation open ultrasound research platforms](https://etheses.whiterose.ac.uk/32659/)*.

+I am now undertaking a postdoc in Kullervo Hynynen's [Focused Ultrasound Lab](https://sunnybrook.ca/research/content/?page=sri-groups-fus) at Sunnybrook Research Institute, in Toronto, Canada.

 ## Selected Publications